Jewels of the Arctic

 • Included Lectures on wildlife, our environment, history and destinations

-• Included Sea kayaking (optional)
+• Included Sea kayaking in arctic waters (optional activity)

 Click here for dates & prices